TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I’ve never met anyone who didn’t have some preference for at least one of those three points of focus.
 Any one focus serves as a great starting point.
 Try to choose one as an absolute “must-have,” as it will help you cut from your shortlist some of the many study abroad providers that don’t offer what you need.

-My life-long dream was to go to Italy to learn the language, so for me the location of any program was the most important.
+My lifelong dream was to go to Italy to learn the language, so for me the location of any program was the most important.
 Based on my previous academic courses I knew any program absolutely had to offer advanced classes as well.
-I ultimately chose an intensive language program, but from the beginning was open to taking other classes as well in order to explore other subjects.
+I ultimately chose an intensive language program.
+At the same time, from the beginning of the program search process, I was open to taking other classes to explore different and exciting cultural immersion subjects.
 Finally, I chose the time period since my university was still based on a quarter system.
-The long fall break allowed me to choose a semester program.
+The long fall break allowed me to select a semester program.

-I found a program that offered what I wanted with regard to all three primary factors.
-More often, however, it happens that not every one of these key factors can be found in one study abroad program.
-Nevertheless, in my experience, if you focus on the one key “must-have” factor, and are flexible with the others, you will find the program that works out best.
+I found a program that offered what I wanted, involving all my primary criteria.
+More often, however, none of these critical facets can be found in one study abroad program.
+Nevertheless, in my experience, if you focus on the one key “must-have” necessity and are flexible with the others, you will find the program that works out best.

-2) Research: Make the Best Use of Your School's Study Abroad Resources
+2) Research Your School's Study Abroad Resources and Online Resources

-Once you’ve decided upon your ultimate goals (location, time, or academic) it is time to research all of your options.
-Do search online through the many commercial database sites, read what others have done via first-hand reports, reviews, and informative blogs, ask friends who have study abroad experience, speak to program alumni, but be absolutely sure to also fully utilize your college’s or university's extensive resources.
+Once you’ve decided upon your ultimate goals (location, time, or academic), it is time to research your options.
+Search online through the many commercial database sites, read what others have done via first-hand reports, reviews, and informative blogs, ask friends who have study abroad experience, and speak to program alums, but be absolutely sure to also fully utilize your college’s or university's extensive resources.

-In my case a third-party program was the only option because my school did not offer an option providing advanced Italian language classes.
-To find my program I went to a school sponsored study abroad fair and picked up a catalogue from every booth that offered Italy as an option.
-Pouring over ever pamphlet I took home from that fair, I made lists, weighed advantages and disadvantages, and filled out forms.
+In my case, a third-party program was the only option because my school did not offer an option to provide advanced Italian language classes.
+To find my program, I went to a school-sponsored study abroad fair and picked up a catalog from every booth that offered Italy as an option.
+Pouring over every pamphlet I took home from that fair, I made lists, weighed advantages and disadvantages, and filled out forms.

-My case was different from most students because I chose the program on my own.
-Apart from this one fair, I was both the initial and final decision maker.
-However this is definitely not the only way to seek out a study abroad program.
-Though it worked out for me, if I had known about my school’s study abroad office I could have talked with the peer advisors and received far more support through the whole selection process.
-Most universities and colleges can and do provide detailed information on options both within and outside the institution.
-Do not neglect to speak extensively to your study abroad advisor, who is likely very well versed on all such options.
-If they do not have a ready answer, study abroad advisors can ask any questions you may have through their peers via private internal message boards and organizations such as NAFSA.
+My case differed from most students because I chose the program independently.
+Apart from this fair, I was the initial and final decision-maker.
+However, there are other ways to seek out a study abroad program.
+Though it worked out for me, if I had known about my school’s study abroad office, I could have talked with the peer advisors and received far more support throughout the selection process.
+Most universities and colleges can and do provide detailed information on options within and outside the institution.
+Do not neglect to speak extensively to your study abroad advisor, who is likely very well-versed in all such options.
+If they do not have a ready answer, study abroad advisors can ask any questions you may have through their peers via private internal message boards and organizations such as NAFSA .

-Obviously there are other factors to consider besides location, the time period or duration desired, and academics that go into deciding the study abroad program you ultimately choose.
-The best way to include these in your decision making process is to simply list them out.
-Though I knew the three key factors for my study abroad decision were pretty much met, that doesn’t mean I knew in which city in Italy I wanted to live, the type of living situation to select (dorms, apartments, homestays), or the extra amenities offered by each program that would prove important to me.
+Obviously, there are other factors to consider besides location, the period or duration desired, and academics that go into deciding the study abroad program you ultimately choose.
+Listing these in your decision-making process is the best way to include them.
+Though I knew the three critical factors for my study abroad decision were pretty much met, that doesn’t mean I knew in which city in Italy I wanted to live, the type of living situation to select (dorms, apartments, homestays), or the extra amenities offered by each program that would prove vital to me.

 So I did what I usually do — I made a list.

-I came back to my dorm from that first study abroad fair with over 30 catalogues advertising marvelous study abroad experiences in Italy.
-I spread them out on my dorm room floor and started writing: title, exact location, price, type of housing, academic courses available, and then any fun extras that caught my eye.
+I returned to my dorm from that first study abroad fair with over 30 catalogs advertising marvelous study abroad experiences in Italy.
+I spread them out on my dorm room floor.
+I started writing the title, exact location, price, type of housing, academic courses available, and any fun extras that caught my eye.
 There were some that I could immediately eliminate, helping narrow options faster.

 • programs that didn’t offer advanced Italian